-DURATION: you have 30 days’ access to complete all three modules, with a time commitment of 8 – 12 hours on average
+DURATION: you have 60 days’ access to complete both modules, with a time commitment of 24 hours on average

 Our Partners in Professionalism

-The IPM Program consists of a series of online courses developed by the Government of the United Kingdom and organized into three distinct certification programs by the Logistics Institute.
+The IPM Program consists of a series of online courses developed by the Government of the United Kingdom and organized into three distinct programs by the Logistics Institute.
 Courses are accessed by exclusive license between the Logistics Institute and Orion Learning, an online competency-based training company in Toronto.
-Certification programs are aligned to each competency level, resulting in three independent and distinct professional designations.
 Successful completion of these courses prepares participants for UK-based project management certifications.

 PRINCE2® Foundation and Practitioner, MSP® Foundation and Practitioner, M_o_R® Foundation, MoV® Foundation courses are offered by ILX Group.